mario8192-march8182-A/Sonic4Ep1-WP7-Decompilation/README.md

 # Sonic4Ep1-WP7-Decompilation
-Decompilation of Sonic 4 Episode 1 for Windows Phone 7
+Decompilation of Sonic 4 Episode 1 for Windows Phone 7, and subsequent port to Windows, Windows Phone and iOS

 # Issues

-## Game is unplayable
+## Game is unbeatable
-The game is unplayable due to collision bugs.
-I'm assuming these are rounding/truncation errors due to type casts added to fix the build.
-Need to review the changes made in the history and port over the fixes.
+After fixing the major collision issues the game is *mostly* playable, however as it stands it's not possible to complete Casino Street Act 3 or Lost Labyrinth Act 2 due to other collision issues.

 ## AppMain.cs is still way too big
-It's so big that it VS to lag pretty badly and sometimes even crashes it outright.
+It's so big that it VS to lag pretty badly, but I've never had it hard crash.

-## Touch controls
-The game is made for touch controls which makes it hard to play on PC, however I have hacked in mouse controls for the time being so the game logic can be tested further.
-## XNB files are incompatible
+## XNB files are perfectly fine
-The XNB files that come with the game are incompatible with the Windows XNA runtime.
-They need to be patched for the time being, but it could be automatically.
-## GamerServices unavailable
-Some XNA gamerservices like the Guide and Xbox Live are unavailable and will cause the game to crash at boot or at runtime.
-A workaround has been added.
+The issue is the format of the audio itself, MonoGame on Windows excpects OGG Vorbis audio, while the original audio files are WMAs.
+A simple conversion with ffmpeg and a mass rename is enough to fix most of these issues.
+I've also built a tool that changes the file extension the XNBs are looking for, to make this process easier.